ckswilliams/modOpenREM/docs/celery-windows.rst

     celery worker -n default -P solo -Ofair -A openremproject -c 4 -Q default --pidfile=e:\media_root\celery\default.pid --logfile=e:\media_root\celery\default.log

 Line 1 kills any celery.exe processes that are currently running.
-Line 2 deletes any process ID file that exists in the celery log file location.
+Line 2 deletes the ``default.pid`` process ID file that exists in the celery log file location.
 Celery won't restart if this pid file exists.
 Lines 3 and 4 navigate to the OpenREM drive and folder.
 Finally, line 5 runs celery.
 If you wish to use this example you will have to ensure that the drive letters and paths are changed to match your own OpenREM system installation.

 Figure 1 shows the ``OpenREM - start celery`` task in the task list.